obastemur/iotz/README.md

-### iotc - iot compiler tooling for arduino && arm mbed
+### iotc - cross compiler tooling for arduino, arm mbed and raspberry pi and ... more

 **reason** : IOT compiler toolchains have many moving parts and configurations.
 Cross compiling tools are `mostly` platform specific.